 The last feasible availability assessment in pre-dispatch relative to each hour of availability within the availability window will be resource-specific for each generator CMP.
 The assessment timeframe will be based on the generator characteristics and will reflect the greater of: 1) the generator’s registered elapsed time to dispatch, 2) the generator’s minimum generation block down time, and 3) 2-hour mandatory window.

-Assessment for Capacity Import Resources
+Assessment for System-Backed Capacity Import Resources and Generator-Backed Capacity Import Resources

 The IESO will apply an availability charge to any hour within the availability window where an energy offer for the amount of the capacity obligation is not submitted and maintained from the day-ahead commitment process through to pre-dispatch.
 The quantity of auction capacity assessed for availability is the lesser quantity of the energy offers submitted from day-ahead commitment process through to pre-dispatch (for an hour within the availability window).